Barbra Streisand discography

 Barbra Streisand is an American actress and singer.
 Her discography consists of 120 singles, 37 studio albums, 12 compilations, 11 live albums, and 15 soundtracks.
-According to the Recording Industry Association of America, Streisand is the second-best-selling female album artist in the United States with 68.5 million certified albums in the country, and a career total ranging from 150 to 200 million making her one of the best-selling music artists of all time.
+According to the Recording Industry Association of America, Streisand is the third-best-selling female album artist in the United States with 68.5 million certified albums in the country, and a career total of 200 million sold worldwide making her one of the best-selling music artists of all time.

 With 52 gold and 31 platinum albums, Streisand exceeds all other female singers and all other recording artists other than Elvis Presley.
 She is the only female artist to have achieved fourteen multi-platinum albums, including the soundtrack for her film A Star Is Born.
 Her recordings have earned her eight Grammy Awards and the Grammy's Lifetime Achievement Award and Legend Award.
 According to Billboard, till 2021 Streisand holds the record for the female with the most number one albums (11).
 Billboard also recognizes Streisand as the greatest female of all time on its Billboard 200 chart and one of the greatest artists of all time on its Billboard Hot 100 chart.
 She has had No. 1 albums in each of the last six decades, a record not matched by any other artist.
 Her 2014 Columbia Records album, Partners became her tenth No. 1 album.
 With a total of 34 Billboard Top 10 albums to her credit since 1963, Streisand holds the records for the most Top 10 albums by a female artist and for the widest span (52 years) between first and latest Top 10 albums by a female recording artist.
 Her albums Higher Ground (1997), Back to Broadway (1993), Love Is the Answer (2009), Partners (2014) and Encore: Movie Partners Sing Broadway (2016) all entered the Billboard 200 album chart at No. 1.